alicegodden/fishpi/README.md

 FishPi is a Python-based piRNA sequence analysis tool designed to identify complementary transposable element (TE) sequences in a given piRNA sequence or fasta file of piRNAs.
 This project combines the power of various Python libraries, including tkinter for the graphic user interface, matplotlib for data visualization, and PIL (Pillow) for image rendering.
 All results and plots can be exported for downstream analyses and publication in hi-resolution.

 # Memory and system requirements
 FishPi was benchmarked with the entire database of piRNA sequences from piRNADB (5000+ piRNA sequences), this required < 3 GB to run, taking 1-2 minutes to generate plots and outputs for export on a standard machine.
 FishPi was developed on Python v 3.11.
+For full requirements see requirements.txt.

 # Features:

 Analyze piRNA sequences for complementary TE matches.
+Can customize piRNA seed region length and add mismatches to this seed region.
+Also can search for reverse complement of seed region.
 Classify TE types based on keywords.
 Generate a bar chart showing complementary TE counts by type.
 Export the list of complementary TE sequences to a CSV file.
 Export the bar chart as an image file.

-# Requirements and input file preparation:
+# Input file preparation:
 User may have piRNA sequences for their given species, if not we recommend the following databases:

 SmallRNAGroup's databse of species piRNAs and piRNA clusters: https://www.smallrnagroup.uni-mainz.de/piRNAclusterDB/